Table of Content

 Maximising Your Competitive Advantage

-Your military experience opens doors to specialised security roles that offer exceptional earning potential.
+Specialised Roles: Your military experience opens doors to specialised security roles with exceptional earning potential.
 Close protection work actively seeks military veterans, offering an earning potential of ยฃ200-400 per day.

 According to Career Transition Partnership data, 88% of UK military service leavers who used transition services were employed within six months, with many achieving supervisory roles within 2-3 years.